Myron Butler & Levi

-Myron Butler & Levi is the reincarnation of the gospel choir God's Property (known for the 1997 Kirk Franklin hit "Stomp").
+Myron Butler & Levi is an American Black Gospel group considered to be the reincarnation of the God's Property choir (known for the 1997 Kirk Franklin hit "Stomp").
 Under the direction of singer-songwriter and music producer Myron Butler, the group gained a Grammy nomination for its debut release Set Me Free and critical acclaim for its second album, Stronger.